rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.10
+# Current stable version: 3.3.12

+### Auguest 10, 2012

+- Added password update screen, so manual editing of OneFileCMS is not required (but is still possible, of course).

 ### Auguest 7, 2012